harens/seaport/README.md

 *⚠️ This program is very early on in development, and is still currently being built.
 Watch this space! ⚠️*

-Effortlessly bumps version numbers and checksums for MacPorts portfiles.
+Effortlessly bumps version numbers and checksums for MacPorts portfiles, and sends a PR to update them.

 ## 💻 Usage